 Importing seeds for sowing to Australia

-The Department of Agriculture and Water Resources sets conditions for seeds that are imported to Australia to be planted and grown (seeds for sowing).
+The Department of Agriculture, Water and the Environment sets conditions for seeds that are imported to Australia to be planted and grown (seeds for sowing).
 These conditions protect Australia from the risk of imported seeds introducing exotic weeds and diseases that could harm our environment and economy.

 All import conditions for seeds are detailed in the department’s Biosecurity Import Conditions system (BICON).